Interface in C#

 Simply speaking, the Parent Interface imposes restrictions on the Child Classes.
 What restrictions?
 The restrictions are to implement each and every method of the interface under the child class.

 Generally, a class inherits from another class to consume members of its Parent.
-On the other hand, if a class is inheriting from an interface, it is to implement the members of its Parent (Interface), not for consumption.
+On the other hand, if a class inherits from an interface, it is to implement the members of its Parent (Interface), not for consumption.

 Note: A class can inherit from a class and interface(s) at a time.